Friday, April 15, 2016

 Karl laughed uncomfortably and ruffled his hair.
 “Come on, Kumpel!
 You have your olde freund hier.
 I am the same buddy you will find tomorrow.”

-Hans turned around and stared at Karl straight in the eye, forcing him to look away.
+Hans turned around and looked Karl in the eye, forcing him to look away.
 “I hope so,” he said with a note of sadness in his voice.

 Hans nodded.